LittleRyder34/LibreAuto/README.md

-# OpenAuto
+# LibreAuto
 Greetings!
-Welcome to the OpenAuto GitHub page.
+Welcome to the LibreAuto GitHub page.
-## What is OpenAuto?
+## What is LibreAuto?
-OpenAuto is a free, open-source alternative to the proprietary Android automation app "Automate" by developer "LlamaLab"
+LibreAuto is a free, open-source alternative to the proprietary Android automation app "Automate" by developer "LlamaLab"
 ## But why use it?
 * No Google Play Services are used
 * There is no telemetry